 The Datejust appeared in 1945 to celebrate Rolex’s 40th anniversary and became the first self-winding waterproof chronometer to display the date in a window at 3 o’clock on the dial.
 It might not seem like a very big deal nowadays, but thanks to intermediate gears and a spring mechanism, the date disc performed an instantaneous jump at midnight, a 1955 Rolex milestone in watch development that set the standard for future date complications.
 Prior to the Datejust, watches relayed the date function on sub-dials or peripheral counters with pointer hands.
 Another novelty, launched in tandem with the innovative date window, was the Jubilee bracelet, a dressy five-link gold bracelet specially designed for the Datejust that is still in production today.

 In 1954, two other hallmark features appeared on the Datejust: the Cyclops lens and the fluted bezel.
 The Cyclops lens, which increased legibility by two and a half times, and the fluted bezel, which substituted the flatter coin-edge bezel.
-You can read more on the history of the Rolex Datejust here.
+You can check out our previous coverage on the Rolex DateJust for more details.

 Full metal jacket